root4loot/rescope/README.md

 ### Setting Excludes

 rescope treats identified targets as Includes by default.
 To set Excludes, specify an **!EXCLUDE** tag anywhere in the document, followed by the targets you wish to exclude.
-Alternatively, you can set a custom tag via the `--extag (-e)` parameter.
+If this tag does not work for you, then a custom one can be set from the `--extag (-e)` parameter.

 Example: